kudlacjozef/bike-wind/README.md

 # BikeWind

-BikeWind is a personal, mobile-first web app for deciding which familiar bike route to ride based on the wind.
+BikeWind is a personal web app for deciding which familiar bike route to ride based on the wind.
 Import your GPX tracks once, choose **Now** or a later departure, and BikeWind calculates every selected route in both directions.

 **Use the current version:** [kudlacjozef.github.io/bike-wind](https://kudlacjozef.github.io/bike-wind/)

 BikeWind is a Progressive Web App (PWA).
-It runs entirely in the browser: there is no account, paid Apple developer certificate, application server, or API key.
+It runs entirely in the browser: there is no account, application server, or API key.

 ## Current features